tuleism/tuleism.github.io/docs/blog/2020/scala-smart-constructors.md

 case class Email(address: String)
 ```

-The problem with `Email` is that `address` can contain **any** value of type `String`, even if they are not valid email address.
+The problem with `Email` is that `address` can contain **any** value of type `String`, even if they are not valid email addresses.
 Due to that, code that uses `Email` cannot assume that it's always a valid email address.
 Thus, we want to:

-1. Constrain the set of possible value for `address` to be the set of valid email address.
+1. Constrain the set of possible value for `address` to be the set of valid email addresses.
 2. Make sure every instance of `Email` satisfies this constraint.
 In other words, every `Email` instance contains a valid email address.

 Smart Constructors is one solution for this: instead of normal constructors, we **force** construction through